Skip to main content

 ["0x", "0x"], // permittedAuthMethodPubkeys

-[[AuthMethodScope.SignAnything], [AuthMethodScope.NoPermissions]], // permittedAuthMethodScopes
+[[AUTH_METHOD_SCOPE.SignAnything], [AUTH_METHOD_SCOPE.NoPermissions]], // permittedAuthMethodScopes

 true, // addPkpEthAddressAsPermittedAddress